- 11 ways to restore healthy gut bacteria

 #2 – Get your hands dirty

-Some of you may have heard of Prescript Assist, a new “soil based” probiotic that is all the rage in the functional medicine world right now.
+Some of you may have heard of Prescript Assist, a “soil based” probiotic that is now out of business that was all the rage in the functional medicine world.
 However, we may not need a soil based probiotic if we can get our hands dirty in the backyard.
 Sometimes health conversations become so focused on supplements that we forget about common sense.
 Go outside and work in your garden.
 Getting your hands dirty will expose your system to new, healthy bacteria.
 There is some controversy around soil based probiotic supplements, but one strain of bacteria commonly found in the dirt, Mycobacterium vaccae, has been linked with improved mood and stress response in some studies.
-(R)

 Getting out in the sunshine and regularly getting your hands dirty is an easy way to get exposure to soil based bacteria without the need for a mega dose probiotic supplement that could be dangerous for some people, especially those with immune system issues.